NivBen/technion-project-2018/README.md

 Offers 2 menus: Automated and Manual.
 - Automated Menu: Will ask for number of vehicles to generate (starting from ID 1 to given parameter)
 - Manual Menu: Will ask for 4 parameters:
--- AutoID - the vehicles ID.
+>  AutoID - the vehicles ID. <br />
--- driver_persona - 1 of 3 existing driver personas - will impact the driver's style.
+>  driver_persona - 1 of 3 existing driver personas - will impact the driver's style. <br />
--- road_length - Short, Medium, Long - will impact road's speed limit and length.
+>  road_length - Short, Medium, Long - will impact road's speed limit and length. <br />
--- total_journyes - number of continues drives.
+>  total_journyes - number of continues drives.
 ---

 #### SparkApp - Using original Spark